kmnhan/erlabpy/docs/source/contributing.rst

 -------------------------------------

-When contributing a new data loader plugin, it is important to write tests to ensure that the plugin works as expected over time.
+When contributing a new data loader plugin, it is important to write tests to ensure that the plugin always returns the expected data for newer package versions.

 Since ARPES data required for testing take up a lot of space, we have a separate repository for test data: `erlabpy-data <https://github.com/kmnhan/erlabpy-data>`_.